hotstepper13/alexa-gira-bridge/README.md

 # Status
 [![Build Status](https://travis-ci.org/hotstepper13/alexa-gira-bridge.svg?branch=master)](https://travis-ci.org/hotstepper13/alexa-gira-bridge)

+# NOTE
+Since there was nearly a year without any change, i messed up the build process.
+Therefore, releases 2.0.14 and 2.0.15 contained wrongly packed artifacts and i decided to remove them.

 # alexa-gira-bridge
 This is a proof of concept / personal application for device discovery using Hue IDs in order to connect with a custom logic module inside the Gira Homeserver in your local network without the need to any lamdba node or internet communication beside the alexa voice services itself.